alt3/Docusaurus.Powershell/website/docs/usage.md

 ```

 After the command has completed, the `docusaurus/docs/commands` folder
-should contain one `.mdx` file for each command exported by the Powershell module.
+should contain one `.mdx` file for each command exported by the PowerShell module.

 ## Starting the Website